Client: Capstone project for Tamara Munzner’s graduate viz course,

-2. Discover trends and features in measures of sockeye population size and health over time.
+2. Discovering trends and features in measures of population size and health over time.

 3. Compare trends and features across different Conservation Units (CUs).